mewza/zarray/README.md

 integer equivalent in vector size vectors such as int8, int4, int2

 LICENSE: FREE for commercial and non-commercial use, it is an ENJOYWARE and hope it speeds up your project for you.
+Credit mention always welcome, as usual.

 NEW (v1.1): Can it be further optimized I am sure, if you have an idea write me to subband@protonmail.com.
 In the meantime I added a nicer way identify T vector